BUENOS AIRES: ASA – Universidad Belgrano

 - Photocopy of Passport ID Page

-- One letter of recommendation required if GPA is below 3.0
+- One Letter of Recommendation is required if GPA is below 3.0

 Students can choose to live with an Argentine host family (includes daily breakfast & dinner) or in a shared student apartment (no meals included).
 Rooms are double or single occupancy.